rizinorg/rizin/BUILDING.md

 ## Build fully-static binaries

 It may be useful to run Rizin just by using a single file, which can be copied on other systems if necessary.
+On *NIX systems, this adds the classic `-static` flag to the linker, while on Windows it uses `/MT`.

 ```
-$ CFLAGS="-static" meson --default-library=static build
+$ meson --default-library=static -Dstatic_runtime=true build
 ```

 ## Cross-compilation for Android